Doli282/PassHunter/passhunter/notes/security_concerns.md

 On the other hand, it does not allow redirects to other hosts.
 However, the application does not use this feature anywhere.

+## Access to others' watchlists

+Requests for retrieving objects from the database implicitly use the ID of the current user.
+Hence, each user can access only objects that are related to their account.

 ## Enumeration

 ### Registration page -- accepted